Identification Canada FAQs | Police Clearance, Fingerprinting & Pardons

 Do you submit fingerprints to the RCMP?

-Yes — we capture and submit electronic fingerprints directly to the RCMP for certified checks.
+Yes.
+We electronically capture and submit fingerprints directly to the RCMP for certified checks.

-Or simply visit our Montreal office during business hours — no appointment required.
+Or visit our Montreal office during business hours — no appointment required.

 U.S. Entry Waivers — FAQ